umerali06/SELF-INTRODUCTION-BY-UMER-ALI/README.md

 ## 8. Personal Interests

 Beyond academics, I have a keen interest in **Artificial Intelligence and Machine Learning**.
 I believe these technologies are the future, and I am committed to building a career in these domains.
 Additionally, I enjoy playing **cricket**, which helps me maintain a healthy balance between work and leisure.

+## 9. Career Aspirations

+My career aspirations are to become a leading expert in **AI and Machine Learning**.
+I aim to leverage my skills and knowledge to contribute to innovative projects that can make a significant impact on society.
+My goal is to continuously evolve as a professional and stay at the forefront of technological advancements.